Arthur Morris/BIRDS AS ART

 What’s Up?

-Today is Thursday 1 September 2022.
-We should be arriving at the Sanford FL station at about 9:00am.
-I should be back home around lunchtime today.
-All in all, it was a great trip.
-I will begin working on my 2021 tax return on Friday πŸ™‚ Wherever you are, and whatever you are doing, I hope that you too have a great day.
-This blog post took about an hour to prepare and makes one hundred sixty days in a row with a new one.
+Today is Friday 30 September 2022.
+I will be heading down to the lake early for a walk.
+Wherever you are, and whatever you are doing, I hope that you too have a great day.
+This blog post took about 90 minutes to prepare and makes one hundred eighty-nine days in a row with a new one.

 Please remember to use the B&H and Amazon links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!